URL path: Index page // Cesium (Cs)

 How can one determine if one has been exposed to Cesium?

 There are two types of tests.
-One is to check if there is exposure to large doses of radiation and the other is to check whether Cesium is present in the body, along with the quantity present.
-The first type of test looks for changes in blood cells or chromosomes, but it is not possible to determine whether the radiation originates from Cesium.
-The second type of test includes blood, stool, urine, and saliva tests.
+One is to check if there is exposure to large doses of radiation, and the other is to check whether Cesium is present in the body, along with the quantity of it present.
+The first type of test looks for changes in blood cells or chromosomes, but it is impossible to determine whether the radiation originates from Cesium.
+The second type of test includes blood, stool, urine, and saliva.

 We can measure Cesium levels in the blood and most biological materials.